 We sponsored a question in the Office for National Statistics’ International Passenger Survey for 2014.
-The results showed that slightly more than 800,000 inbound visitors went to a football match – almost one in every 43 visitors.
-This figure is up from around 750,000 in 2010.
+The results showed that slightly more than 800,000 inbound visitors went to a football match – almost one in every 43 visitors and over 40,000 international business visitors also managed to find time to go to a football match during thier stay.

 % of visits including live football